ITU-0327/CodeVenture/README.md

 ## License 📝

 This project is licensed under the MIT License.
-For more information, see the [LICENSE.md](LICENSE.md) file in our GitHub repository.
+For more information, see the [LICENSE](LICENSE) file in our GitHub repository.